iqbalsound/BlockChain/README.md

 # BlockChain
-Train Related Material - BlockChain clone all repo
+Training Related Material - BlockChain clone the repo
 Extarct all contents of zip file